 And the dogs enjoyed having him back to join our walks.

 I’d been taking ‘the pups’ for quite a few daily short walks whilst Explorason was ill.

 So ‘Bert and Ernie’ were pleased when he recovered and he could venture out with them.

 It was time to jump in the little car that the owner had kindly left us to use, and take them to the Doggy Park.

-This was the most economic car for fuel I’ve ever driven.
+This was the most economical car for fuel I’ve ever driven!

 Here ‘the boys’ met many fellow friends and sniffed, and ran, and played.

 Just before the end of the housesit, we headed out for a Saturday evening dinner, past the local reservoir.

 There we met photographer Paul Case, as he was intently photographing the mob of kangaroos.